dcsil/DevDeck/architecture/adrs/adr-005-frontend.md

 ### Options

 **React**: Component-based, widely adopted, strong ecosystem, large community, good support for integrations and testing tools.
+All the team members are familiar with React.

 **Angular**: Full-featured framework with built-in state management, routing, and dependency injection.
 Steeper learning curve and more opinionated structure.